 Averie Cooks’ Baked Chipotle Sweet Potato & Zucchini Fritters

 Healthy Zucchini, Tomato & Yellow Squash Gratin Recipe

-- 1/4 cup + 2 tbsp grated Parmesan cheese, divided
+- 1/4 cup + 2 tablespoon grated Parmesan cheese divided

 - 1/4 cup panko breadcrumbs